Kaylaesmith1/activities-frontend/README.md

 The wireframes for the project were created using [Figma](https://www.figma.com/).
 Wireframes have been created and included for both desktop and mobile devices.
 The application itself is responsive for desktop, tablet and mobile-sized devices.

 The layout closely follows the Moments walkthrough project, including a navigation bar with registration and login features, the activities section in the middle as posted events and on the right, on a desktop device, a list of most followed profiles.
-On smaller devices, the navbar becomes a hamburger menu, the most follow profiles move to the top of the page and the events are underneath.
+On smaller devices, the navbar becomes a hamburger menu, the most followed profiles move to the top of the page and the events are underneath.
 This layout was chosen for ease and because the information translates well through various device sizes.
 I found this layout easy to navigate from my desktop, laptop and mobile.

 <details><summary><b>Wireframes</b></summary>